manolishs/qupe-pytorch/README.md

 # QuPE-pytorch: Quantum Positional Encoding for Neural Radiance Fields

-This repository tracks my progress along the SenSIP Quantum Machine Learning REU in completing a cutting-edge project in quantum 3D scene reconstruction.
+This repository tracks my progress along the SenSIP Quantum Machine Learning REU in completing a quantum 3D scene reconstruction project.

-**Abstract:** Recreating 3D photorealistic rendering of real-world scenes has been extensively explored in the domain of computer vision.
-Classical neural networks' ability to solve differential equations gives them an advantage in training the necessary models for rendering tasks.
-However, these models often suffer from long training times and inefficient rendering.
-Quantum computing, as an emerging paradigm in machine learning research, offers the potential to alleviate these bottlenecks in 3D rendering by leveraging its inherent high-dimensional state space and parallelism.
-We propose a hybrid quantum-classical approach to overcome these challenges posed by classical methods.
-In our proposed approach, we take advantage of the quantum parallelism to potentially optimize training and rendering.

 Below is the README of the original repo.